Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 What Changes When You See the Full Picture

-When you stop romanticizing alcohol, the experience becomes complete.
+When you stop romanticizing alcohol-and truly get out of the matrix and look at it objectively- the experience becomes complete.

 Not just: